-100 Metre Zone Wellhead Protection Area A
+Wellhead Protection Area A

-0-2 Year Zone Wellhead Protection Area B
+Wellhead Protection Area B

-2-5 Year Zone Wellhead Protection Area C
+Wellhead Protection Area C

-5-10 Year Zone Wellhead Protection Area C1
+Wellhead Protection Area C1

-10-25 Year Zone Wellhead Protection Area D
+Wellhead Protection Area D

 - b) The areas identified could change due to future refinement based on a better understanding of the groundwater flow regime.
-Changes to the Wellhead Protection Areas or policies will require an Amendment to this Plan. - c) Any applications for development within Wellhead Protection Areas A, B and C are subject to the provisions of the South Georgian Bay Lake Simcoe Source Protection Plan where certain land use activities may be prohibited.

-- d) In Wellhead Protection Areas A, B, C, and D, a Source Water Impact Assessment and Mitigation Plan will be prepared and approved by York Region prior to the establishment of land uses that involve the storage and/or manufacture of: - i.
+Changes to the Wellhead Protection Areas or policies will require an Amendment to this Plan. - c) Any applications for development within Wellhead Protection Areas A, B and C are subject to the provisions of the South Georgian Bay Lake Simcoe Source Protection Plan where certain land use activities may be prohibited. - d) In Wellhead Protection Areas A, B, C, and D, a Source Water Impact Assessment and Mitigation Plan will be prepared and approved by York Region prior to the establishment of land uses that involve the storage and/or manufacture of: - i.
 Petroleum-based fuels and or solvents; - ii.
 Pesticides, herbicides, fungicides or fertilizers; - iii.
 Construction equipment; - iv.
 Inorganic chemicals; - v.
 Road salt and contaminants as identified by the Province; - vi.
 The generation and storage of hazardous waste or liquid industrial waste, and waste disposal sites and facilities; - vii.
-Organic soil conditioning sties and the storage and application of agricultural and non-agricultural source organic materials; and, - viii.
-Snow storage and disposal facilities. - e) The expansion of existing incompatible activities, as outlined in d), is prohibited within the 100 metre zone (Wellhead Protection Area A), as shown in Appendix I. - f) The expansion of existing incompatible activities, as outlined in d), within the 100m to five year time of travel zones (Wellhead Protection Areas A, B and C), as shown on mapping provided in Appendix I, will be discouraged but may be permitted subject to an approved Source Water Impact Assessment and Mitigation Plan. - g) Redevelopment of incompatible activities, as outlined in d), within Wellhead Protection Zones to more compatible uses is encouraged subject to an approved Source Water Impact Assessment and Mitigation Plan. - h) Residential dwelling units where there is the storage and use of incidental volumes of dense non-aqueous phase liquids for personal/domestic use are exempt from Section d). - i) Any applications for a land use other than low density residential in Wellhead Protection Area A, B and C will require a Section 59 notice issued by the Risk Management Official as part of the complete application requirements under the Planning Act, Condominium Act and Ontario Building Code Act.
+Organic soil conditioning sties and the storage and application of agricultural and non-agricultural source organic materials; and, - viil.
+Snow storage and disposal facilities. - e) The expansion of existing incompatible activities, as outlined in d), is prohibited within the 100 metre zone (Wellhead Protection Area A), as shown on Schedule X5. - f) The expansion of existing incompatible activities, as outlined in d), within the 100m to five year time of travel zones (Wellhead Protection Areas A, B and C), as shown on mapping provided in Appendix I, will be discouraged but may be permitted subject to an approved Source Water Impact Assessment and Mitigation Plan. - g) Redevelopment of incompatible activities, as outlined in d), within Wellhead Protection Zones to more compatible uses is encouraged subject to an approved Source Water Impact Assessment and Mitigation Plan. - h) Residential dwelling units where there is the storage and use of incidental volumes of dense non-aqueous phase liquids for personal/domestic use are exempt from Section d).

+i) Any applications for a land use other than low density residential in Wellhead Protection Area A, B and C will require a Section 59 notice issued by the Risk Management Official as part of the complete application requirements under the Planning Act, Condominium Act and Ontario Building Code Act.